How long does it take for a hen to become broody?

 Most modern hens will not sit on eggs.
 The instinct to sit on eggs, or to go broody, has been bred out of modern chickens for generations.
 Since a hen that is broody will not lay any eggs and loses body condition, it makes sense that farmers did not want their flocks to go broody twice a year.

-READ ALSO: What age is used to compute the taxable amount of the pension?
+READ ALSO: What is the role of the FISA Court?

 What breed of chicken is most broody?